nabil2i/ncblog/README.md

 * Install mongodb on your local machine and get a mongodb connection URI that you will supply to the .env file in node-ncblog folder:

 * In the main ncblog folder, launch both frontend and backend apps.
-By default the backend server should on `http://127.0.0.1:5000` and the frontend should be live on `http://127.0.0.1:5173`
+By default the backend server should run on `http://127.0.0.1:5000` and the frontend should be live on `http://127.0.0.1:5173`
 ```bash
 npm run dev
 ```